 Public backlash and mad cow disease

-McDonald’s suffered a major mis-step with the launch of the McPloughman’s sandwich of cheese, pickle and salad.
-Introduced without any prior market research in 1991, Paul Preston later admitted that staff were embarrassed by both the concept and the name.
+McDonald’s suffered a mis-step with the launch of the McPloughman’s sandwich of cheese, pickle and salad in 1991.
+Introduced without any prior market research, Paul Preston later admitted that staff were embarrassed by both the concept and the name.

 Meanwhile a company commissioned public survey had determined that the British perceived McDonald’s as, “loud, brash, American, successful, complacent, uncaring, insensitive, disciplinarian, insincere, suspicious and arrogant”.

 McDonald’s beef sales dropped by 50 percent in March 1996 amid fears regarding mad cow disease.
-The company bowed to public pressure and temporarily ceased to use British beef in its restaurants.
+The company bowed to public pressure and temporarily replaced British beef with meat imported from the Netherlands.

 The McLibel case